ggerganov/llama.cpp/examples/server/README.md

 -   `--host`: Set the hostname or ip address to listen.
 Default `127.0.0.1`.
 -   `--port`: Set the port to listen.
 Default: `8080`.
 -   `--path`: path from which to serve static files (default examples/server/public)
+-   `--api-key`: Set an api key for request authorization.
+By default the server responds to every request.
+With an api key set, the requests must have the Authorization header set with the api key as Bearer token.
 -   `--embedding`: Enable embedding extraction, Default: disabled.
 -   `-np N`, `--parallel N`: Set the number of slots for process requests (default: 1)
 -   `-cb`, `--cont-batching`: enable continuous batching (a.k.a dynamic batching) (default: disabled)